jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 _Majic versus dark majic, or modern movies versus premium television._

 When DVDs and dark majic lost out to the majic of streaming, the industry fired up the Death Star.
 The same public who bought billions of dollars on DVDs and merchanise.
 That was paying 800 million a year in DVD late fees.
 That created fan clubs and flocked to comic-cons; was declared evil.
 The movie industry put FBI warnings on their products, lobbyied government for harsh punishments, and demanded the public feel ashamed for not buying DVDs anymore.
 Customers were sued, threats of lawsuits were mailed out.
-The industry refused to evolve, and so called their own customers disloyal thieves for using Torrent sites.
+The industry refused to evolve, and so called their own customers disloyal thieves.

 And here was born Darth Blockbuster.
 Hollywood leaders were actively and knowingly trying to force humanity to keep using his old tools in our cyborgology.
 Rather than gluing us in our seats with good stories, Hollywood he was trying to glue DVDs onto our hands with Blue-ray marketing hype and lawsuits.
 But before we find if the villian could save the DVD (I know you know the answer, but indulge me), let's take a short break.